Since I was a child, chocolate mousse has been my favorite dessert… I was often found by my grandmother, alone in the kitchen, eating an entire bowl!

 5 eggs

-50g honey for the yolks
+50g of honey for the egg yolks

 90g of honey for the egg whites

-Clean the beater bowl and dry well.
+Clean the mixing bowl and dry it well.
 Beat the egg whites until they begin to foam.
-Slowly add the honey and beat only until it reaches soft peaks, you don't want the egg whites to be too stiff or the mousse will be too thick...I like it fluffy and soft.
+Slowly add the honey and beat only until soft peaks form; you don't want the egg whites to become too stiff or the mousse will be too thick.
+I prefer it fluffy and soft.
 Set aside.